Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- FMEA (Failure mode and effects analysis) is a proactive method to identify possible failures, separate from quantifying time between failures.
 ~ UTM
 		- A UTM (Unified threat management) is an all-in-one security solution that can include a WAF, but it also comprises other functionalities like anti-virus, anti-spam, VPN, and more.
-~ mTLS (*Mutual TLS*)
+~ TLS
+		- TLS protocol is designed to **provide privacy and data integrity between two communicating applications.**
+		- It's notably **used for web browsers and other applications** that require data to be securely exchanged over a network ~ mTLS (*Mutual TLS*)
 		- Mutual TLS (mTLS) authentication involves both client and server authenticating each other using certificates for secure communication.
 ~ UI (*User Interaction*)